george-hawkins/japanese/README.md

 See _Jouzu Juls_'s japanese pronunciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.:

-* Using [minimal pairs](https://en.wikipedia.org/wiki/Minimal_pair) - he recommends the paid [Migaku Pitch Trainer](https://pitch.migaku.io/) (there's a free demo version [here](https://pitch-demo.migaku.io/) but also mentions a free alternative - see below, it's the one Trenton mentions too.
+* Using [minimal pairs](https://en.wikipedia.org/wiki/Minimal_pair) - he recommends the paid [Migaku Pitch Trainer](https://pitch.migaku.io/) (there's a free demo version [here](https://pitch-demo.migaku.io/)) but also mentions a free alternative - see below, it's the one Trenton mentions too.
-* And if the whole thing is a complete struggle, he recommends a similar minimal pairs site but for music that has a [pitch section](https://www.musicca.com/exercises/circle/12) and an [interval section](https://www.musicca.com/exercises/circle/18) to get your brain attuned to the whole idea.
+* And if the whole thing is a complete struggle, he recommends Musicca, a similar minimal pairs site, but for music that has a [pitch section](https://www.musicca.com/exercises/circle/12) and an [interval section](https://www.musicca.com/exercises/circle/18) to get your brain attuned to the whole idea.

 Matt vs Japan has a video with the infamous Ken Cannon where they discuss pitch accent but importantly also have exercises (around the 6m 30s mark - but the bits before are also important, e.g. not confusing stress in English with pitch accent): <https://www.youtube.com/watch?v=SaNr2xa4n3Q>

 The `README` for the deck they created is [here](matt-ken-pitch-accent-deck/README.md), for the actual deck itself you need to use the link in the description section of the YouTube video.

-Trenton (in this [video](https://www.youtube.com/watch?v=7fvCb5_Nzq4)) suggests this [minimal pairs test](https://kotu.io/tests/pitchAccent/minimalPairs) (which is an open source GitHub project).
+Trenton (in this [video](https://www.youtube.com/watch?v=7fvCb5_Nzq4)) suggests the Kotu [minimal pairs test](https://kotu.io/tests/pitchAccent/minimalPairs) (which is an open source [GitHub project](https://github.com/k3zi/kotu.kez.io)).

 Basically every major Japanese YouTuber has a pitch accent lesson (in some cases I've used a title taken from the content if the real title wasn't very clear):